gitLSW/rag-chat/API_Documentation.md

 Every document has a list of accessGroups associated with it.
 Administrator roles are always added automatically by the system.
 They are named `admin` in the System.
-A "super admin" access is provided by the system when the token's user_id is "admin".
+A superuser access is provided by the system when the token's user_id is "superuser".
-This "super admin" can be used to create the first admin user for a new company.
+This superuser can be used to create the first admin user for a new company.

 #### `POST /users`
 - **Purpose**: Creates or overwrites a user with access groups for document permissions.